Your options and next steps

 - Your contact details are up to date and match your Medicare details

 By making sure your Medicare details and nib details match exactly you’ll save on time and stress when it comes to your hospital admission and claiming.

 2. Use our hospital tools

 We have a range of tools to help you with your hospital journey.
-If you’re an existing nib customer, you can call us to check if a procedure is included in your cover and login to Online Services to learn about the average costs involved.
+If you’re an existing nib member, you can call us to check if a procedure is included in your cover and log in to Online Services to learn about the average costs involved.

 4. Be prepared with questions for your GP